 For nurses interested in new opportunities, the fall is an excellent time to get back into the market.
-Not only are job and wage prospects for nurses looking up, but the cooler weather also brings about a new wave of seasonal hiring needs.
+Not only are the prospects for nurse jobs and wages looking up, but the cooler weather also brings about a new wave of seasonal hiring needs.

 The key to landing one?
 Proactivity.

-“While these positions are available throughout the fall and winter, the strongest hiring surge takes place in September,” explains Amanda.
+“While these nurse jobs are available throughout the fall and winter, the strongest hiring surge is taking place now,” explains Amanda.
 “There is typically a more diverse range of available opportunities during this time, so being proactive gives you the ability to identify a role that aligns with your goals and lifestyle.”

 Since employers are looking for nurses to start as soon as possible, the hiring process moves quickly for these positions.
 To ensure you are prepared for this hiring surge, here is Amanda’s checklist for success:

-Be flexible + responsive: If you are truly serious about taking advantage of this hot hiring period, it’s important that you remain flexible with your ability to interview.
-Since employers are often on a tight timetable to fill these positions, a delayed response or lack of availability could mean a missed opportunity.
+If you are truly serious about taking advantage of this hot hiring period, it’s important that you remain flexible with your ability to interview.
+Since employers are often on a tight timetable to fill these nurse jobs, a delayed response or lack of availability could mean a missed opportunity.
 In a similar vein, you should be prepared with at least two references.
 To ensure they can speak to your most current skills, you should have worked with these references within the last two years.